rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/local-network/standard.md

 ------

-# Interact with the Network
+# Interact with the network

 You can interact with the nodes in the network through the following means.